Kastro

-The town of Kastro has been inhabited for over 3000 years and was at one time the capital
+Kastro is one of the most fascinating and mysterious places on Sifnos.
+The town has been inhabited for over 3000 years and was at one time the capital

 of the island.
-To get to Kastro you can take a bus there or by car or motorbike.
+To get to Kastro you can take a bus from Kamares or Apollonia or by car or motorbike.
 There is also an old footpath

 from below Artemona which is a beautiful walking trip due to the abundance of wildflowers and interesting plants